kitnato/neverquest/README.md

 Both the character and monster will keep attacking one another until either the character **retreats**, upon which the monster's health instantly regenerates to its maximum, or if the monster or character is dead (one of either's health reaches zero).

-Upon a monster's death, the wave progress is incremented, its remains are looted and the next monster in the wave is engaged automatically, unless the character retreats.
+Upon a monster's death, the wilderness level's **wave** progress is incremented, its remains are looted and the next monster is engaged automatically, unless the character retreats.

 The character will enter a **resting** state once the wave is complete and there are no more monsters to fight.